Getting Started with the Viv API

 1. Get Your API Key

 Contact your Viv account manager or email [email protected] to request API access.
-You'll receive:

 • API Key — Your unique authentication credential